bedops/bedops/docs/content/reference/file-management/conversion/wig2bed.rst

   chr1    147971222       147971272       id-4    -0.760000
   ...

-We can omit ``--multisplit``, because conversion and sorting puts everything into one sorted BED file.
+.. note:: Even though our WIG input ``foo.wig`` has multiple sections, we can omit the use of ``--multisplit``, because conversion and sorting puts everything into one sorted BED file.
 However, the header data of the WIG file is discarded.

-We can add the ``--keep-header`` option.
+If we want to preserve the header data, we can add the ``--keep-header`` option.
 In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
 Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).

-We will also need to add the ``--multisplit`` option, as header BED elements will otherwise be merged in a non-sensical way.
+In the case of the sample input ``foo.wig``, we will also need to add the ``--multisplit`` option, as header BED elements from each section will otherwise be collated in a non-sensical way.
+Adding ``--multisplit`` ensures that header data are converted and stored in separate BED files.

-We repeat the above conversion, adding the ``--keep-header`` and ``--multisplit`` options:
+To demonstrate, we next repeat the above conversion, adding the ``--keep-header`` and ``--multisplit`` options:

 ::